SVT125/dingus-bot/README.md

 `~reddit`: Search reddit for submissions.
 Use flag `-s` to specify a subset of subreddits (e.g. `-s 4chan+me_irl+...`), `-r` to return a random result from all of reddit if no input is specified, or sorting flags (`-g/h/t/n/c/i` to denote gold, hot, etc.) to sort the results.

+`~urban`: Search Urban Dictionary for a term.
+Use flag `-r` to return a random matching definition.

 ### Music

 `~join`: Joins the voice channel given by the input, or the voice channel that the message sender is in if no input is given.